Parking on the Seiser Alm & in the valley

 -

-There are two pay-and-display car parks.
-Parking at P1 (Spitzbühl) costs €15.00 per day per vehicle.
-Parking at P2 in Compatsch costs €30.00 per day per vehicle, corresponding to the price of an ascent and descent with the Seiser Alm gondola lift.
-Coaches pay €160.00 per day.
+- Parking at P2 (Compatsch) costs €30.00 per day per vehicle, corresponding to the price of an ascent and descent with the Seiser Alm gondola lift.
+Coaches pay €160.00 per day and motorcycles €15.00.

 -

 The ticket includes a discount for the Spitzbühl lift or bus line 14 (Spitzbühl–Compatsch).
-Line 14 operates from 15 June to 28 September 2026 with a small shuttle bus.- Spitzbühl → Compatsch: €4.00 per single ride
+Line 14 operates from 25 July to 6 September 2026 with a small shuttle bus.

 - Compatsch → Spitzbühl: free for everyone